 Kontor takes lead generation to a whole new level!

 Rocky Mountain College’s conversational landing page example is quite interesting as well.

-They used this interactive marketing approach to reconnect with their alumni.
+They used this conversational marketing approach to reconnect with their alumni.
 The bot reminds them of their time as students and draws their attention to the importance of funding in education.

 In a personal and non-pressuring way, the college offers alumni an opportunity to help by donating to their scholarship fund.

 Visualist is a new visual bookmark organization app with an AI-driven search function that hopes to win over an audience of creatives.
 To build hype and generate early access requests, the company bet on conversational marketing to maximize their conversion.